THERMAX LABELS - MOTORSPORTS APPLICATIONS15-Apr-2014

 Whilst working at maximum performance, the top half of the engine still has to be kept within safe working limits or damage may occur.

-Water movies around the engine to cool the components however this can reach boiling temperatures.
+Water moves around the engine to cool the components however this can reach boiling temperatures.

 Thermax® labels can be used to record the water temperature being achieved whilst in motion giving a quick reference for the mechanics when the car is at its pit-stop.